-TEFRA Hearing - The public hearing required by the Tax Equity And Fiscal Responsibility Act of 1982 (TEFRA).
+TEFRA Hearing - The public hearing required by the Tax Equity and Fiscal Responsibility Act of 1982 (TEFRA).

-THOMAS Documents Page - A webpage that will provide necessary forms, templates, guidance, calendar, and links that are utilized through any application submission cycles.
+THOMAS Documents Page - A webpage with necessary forms, templates, guidance, calendar, and links that are utilized through all application submission cycles.
+The THOMAS Documents Page is incorporated into this MTBA Program Description by this reference as if set forth in this MTBA Program Description verbatim.